Welcome to CoreBrain Journal

 To our discussion, we’ll add downloads and references for even more complete review.
 “Peer reviewed” works if you work it.

-So take a moment right now to subscribe and review [at iTunes or Google in the footer below], or comment on any of our episodes or posts here at CBJ.
+So take a moment right now to subscribe and review , or comment on any of our episodes or posts here at CBJ.
 Please do contribute your observations to our conversations and forward links for our mission to your tribes, your medical teams, and your family, wherever they are.
 The best thing about technology for this CoreBrain dialogue is that it’s available globally, both immediately and asynchronously, anytime.

 Your Thought Contributions Are Welcome Through These Easy Tools: